brandonnchoii/SLogo/API Changes.md

 Adjusts the turtle if it is outside of the boundaries of a toroidal grid (Unbounded Grid).

+Modified move: now move(double px) from move(int px)

+Moves the turtles by px in its direction

 ##**WORLD**

 The major change in world is the change in field name from xSize & ySize to width and height.
 Methods are changed accordingly.